Kayaking in Valdez Alaska

 The Valdez townsite was abandoned and relocated following the 1964 earthquake and was used as a pipe yard for the construction of the Trans-Alaska Pipeline System and Residents continued to live there for an additional three years while a new site was being prepared on more stable ground four miles (6 km) away.
 The Army Corps of Engineers supervised the new construction.
 They transported 54 houses and buildings by truck to the new site, to re-establish the new city at its present location.
 The original townsite was dismantled, abandoned, and eventually burned down.

 Nowadays, Valdez is a city with a population of 3976 (as of 2010).
 The town was named in 1790 after the Spanish Navy Minister Antonio Valdes v Fernandez Bazan.
 A former Gold Rush town is located at the head of a fjord on the eastern side of Prince William Sound.
 The port did not flourish until after the road link to Fairbanks was constructed in 1899.
 Today it is one of the most important ports in Alaska, a commercial fishing port as well as a freight terminal.
-But as well great place for recreation like kayaking in Valdez Alaska.
+But is a well great place for recreation like kayaking in Valdez Alaska.

 Before you go to Valdez – Practical Information